Yak Wool - the Holy Grail?

-Yaks are close relatives of the cow and buffalo which are found in the higher altitudes of the Himalayan mountains and are a vital component of the lives of the people who live in this zone.
-These small family groups have utilised the domesticated yak for thousands of years as a source of nourishment, transportation, textiles and fuel and their lifestyle has adapted to be seasonally nomadic as they migrate up and down the mountains following the melting of the snows and unveiling of the rich grazing lands during the warm weather.
+The facts are that the Himalayan Yak, a close relative of the cow and buffalo, is found only in the higher altitudes of the Himalayas.
+Vital to the lives of the people who live there, small family groups have used the domesticated yak for thousands of years as a source of nourishment, transportation, textiles and fuel.
+Their seasonal nomadic lifestyle is adapted to migrate up and down the mountains following the melting of the snows and unveiling of the rich grazing lands during the warmer weather.

-According to the United Nations Food and Agriculture Organisation (UNFAO), Nepal currently has an estimated total of around 20,000 domesticated yaks, each of which can produce half a kilo of fine hair (Pu) and another half kilo of coarse hair (Chirpa) which are processed into wool annually.
-So how on Earth can there be so many thousands of 'yak wool' shawls and blankets for sale every year in Nepal, India and across the globe?
+According to the United Nations Food and Agriculture Organisation (UNFAO), Nepal currently has an estimated total of around 20,000 domesticated yaks, each of which can produce half a kilo of fine hair (Pu) and another half kilo of coarse hair (Chirpa) annually.
+This natural fibre, with its amazing qualities of water resistance, odour repellence and heat insulation, is hugely limited in supply.

 Yes, it is possible to find genuine yak wool shawls and blankets.
 However, these genuine yak wool textiles come with a hefty price tag that is understandably relative to their scarcity.
 Natural yak wool fibres don’t take the colour dyes!

 The gorgeous, brightly coloured, widely available soft wraps, including our own Himalayan 'Yak Wool' wraps and blankets, are not produced from yak wool.
 These are a gorgeous blend of acrylic fibres woven into a cotton framework, sometimes on hand looms, other times in small factories, and brushed with stiff bristles to produce that gorgeous soft texture that we in the West wish to believe come from the under-coat of the yak - the ‘warmer than cashmere’ Holy Grail of the Himalayas.